-Requirements are 60 hours of academic work in addition to 6 hours of Physical Education.
+Requirements are 60 hours of academic work in addition to 3 courses in Physical Education, unless excused from Physical Education by Dean or physician's certificate.
 The academic credits may be of the student's own choosing.
 The scholarship requirement is earning an average grade of C and a grade of D or better in at least three-fourths of the hours taken.
 This certificate carries recommendation to a Senior College only on the merits of work done in specific courses.